kristjanjansen/fachwerk2/README.md

 ### Running tests automatically

-Commandline tests run on each commit to Github repository, there is a Github action in [/.github/actions/test.yml](./.github/actions/test.yml).
+Command line tests run on each commit to Github repository, there is a Github action in [/.github/actions/test.yml](./.github/actions/test.yml).

 ## FAQ

 ### Why not package.json?
 Why not NPM?

-Fachwerk fully embraces the future of Javascript modules and is very much inspired by toolless movement, such as [Deno](https://deno.land/std/manual.md) and [Pika](https://www.pika.dev/) minimalistic Javascript package management.
+Fachwerk fully embraces the future of Javascript modules and is very much inspired by toolless movement and products such as [Deno](https://deno.land/std/manual.md) and [Pika](https://www.pika.dev/) minimalistic Javascript package management.

 ### Why not Typescript?